 Did you know that the average residential pool contains about 20,000 gallons of water?
 With this volume of liquid, finding leaks in your pool can be difficult.
 In most instances, you would have to hire the services of a leak detection company.
 They use sophisticated methods in finding the source of leaks in your swimming pool.
-According to the website of American Leak Detection, leaks in your pool can lead to huge electric bills.
+According to the website of American Leak Detection of Fort Worth, leaks in your pool can lead to huge electric bills.
 When searching for leaks in your swimming pool, there are some questions that you need to address.

 Just because there was a decrease in the water level of your pool does not mean it already has a leak.
 It could be due to the changing air temperature, relative humidity, and wind speed.
 Use the bucket test to measure the amount of water lost after 24 hours from the test.
 If the level of water in the pool has decreased more than the water in the bucket, chances are there is a leak.